HelChris/readersrealm/README.md

 You can list a the tech stack that you've used over here

 - Tailwind CSS
-- CSS
+- HTML
-- Vanilla HTML
+- Vanilla JavaScript

 ## Getting Started